convergence-ai/GTA1/README.md

    </div>
 </div>

-Reinforcement learning (RL) (e.g., GRPO) helps with grounding because of its inherent objective alignment—rewarding any successful clicks—rather than relying on long textual Chain-of-Thought (CoT) reasoning.
+Reinforcement learning (RL) (e.g., GRPO) helps with grounding because of its inherent objective alignment—rewarding any successful clicks—rather than relying on long textual Chain-of-Thought (CoT) reasoning (often referred to as “thinking” in the literature).
 In certain cases, RL can also support grounding through reasoning, which we’ll discuss later.
 We’re sharing a recipe for achieving state-of-the-art GUI grounding performance using GRPO.

 ## 🛠️ Setup